4 Keys to a Great College List

 The first thing colleges will look at is a student’s grades, strength of curriculum and test scores.
 You want to make sure that your student is a good academic fit for the school to ensure success in the classroom.
 Just because a student falls into the average range for test scores and GPA, that does not guarantee admission.
 Those statistics do not include other factors such as impacted majors and schools.
-For example, in the Class of 2017, UCLA received over 102,000 applications.
+For example, in the Class of 2019, UCLA received over 111,000 first-time Freshman applications.
 They accepted 6,500 Freshman and rejected 96,000 applicants.

 Many of those rejected far exceeded the average GPA for UCLA and would potentially be admitted under normal circumstances.

 Many of our students start the process with an open mind believing they could live anywhere in the country.
 But after really thinking about it and putting down a deposit at a school, it is crucial that you consider the location of the Institution.
 Does the student love the sun but get the rainy day blues?
 Then why are schools in the Pacific Northwest on the list?